-nder the shade of a colossal banyan tree, Karachi truck painter Haider Ali, 22, is putting the finishing touches on his latest creation: a side-panel mural of Hercules subduing a lion, rendered in iridescent, undiluted hues of purple, yellow, red and green.
-His 10-year-old nephew, Fareed Khalid, applies a preparatory undercoat of white paint to the taj, the wooden prow that juts above the truck’s cab like a crown.
-Like Ali’s father, who first put a brush into his son’s hand at age eight, Haider is carrying on a master-apprentice tradition with Fareed, who spends his afternoons in the painter’s workshop after mornings in school.
+nder the shade of a colossal tree, Karachi truck painter Haider Ali, 22, is putting the finishing touches on his latest creation: a side-panel mural of Hercules subduing a lion in hues of purple, yellow, red, and green.
+His 10-year-old nephew, Fareed Khalid, applies an undercoat of white paint to the wooden piece that juts above the truck’s cab like a crown.
+Ali was just eight years old when his father put a brush in his hand.
+Now, Ali is carrying on a master-apprentice tradition with Fareed, who goes to school in the morning and spends his afternoons in the painter’s workshop.

-Truck and bus painting and bodywork are also big business.
-In Karachi alone, a port city of 14 million on the Arabian Sea, more than 50,000 people toil in small, family-run workshops comprised of apprentices and highly trained artisans, each with his well-defined specialty.
-Dominated by the painstaking ethic of proudly independent craftsmen, this time-consuming manufacture is the opposite of mass production: Every hand-painted truck, bus and rickshaw, despite sharing numerous signs and symbols, virtually screams its uniqueness.
+Truck and bus painting and bodywork are also big business!
+In Karachi, a port city of 14 million on the Arabian Sea, more than 50,000 people work in small, family-run workshops that include apprentices and highly trained artisans, each with his well-defined specialty.
+The craftsmen all take pride in the fact that, although many of the symbols used are the same, each truck is truly unique.

 “Truckers don’t even spend so much money on their own houses,” marvels Durriya Kazi, head of the department of visual studies at the University of Karachi and a walking encyclopedia of Pakistani truck-decoration lore.
 “I remember one driver who told me that he put his life and livelihood into the truck.
 If he didn’t honor it with the proper paint job, he would feel he was being ungrateful.”